chi-ka/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 You can only use one loop in your code
 You are not allowed to store characters in a variable You are not allowed to import any module

+3. When I was having that alphabet soup, I never thought that it would pay off mandatory
+Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.

+Print all the letters except q and e
+You can only use one print function with string format You can only use one loop in your code
+You are not allowed to store characters in a variable You are not allowed to import any module

+4. Hexadecimal printing
+mandatory
+Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)

+You can only use one print function with string format You can only use one loop in your code
+You are not allowed to store numbers or strings in a variable You are not allowed to import any module